 Build an Emergency Fund

 A solid emergency fund is perhaps one of the most important tools in developing financial security.
 If you currently do not have an emergency fund you are not alone.
-According to the Federal Reserve Bank’s 2020 Report (opens new window) on the Economic Well-Being of U.S. Households, close to 40% of Americans would struggle to come up with $400 to pay an unexpected bill.
+According to the Federal Reserve Bank’s 2020 Report (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) on the Economic Well-Being of U.S. Households, close to 40% of Americans would struggle to come up with $400 to pay an unexpected bill.
 While it is recommended that you save six months of living expenses for financial necessity, don’t allow yourself to stress about building six months of expenses overnight.
 Instead, start off by building a “starter” emergency fund of $1,000.
 Then, continue to add consistent, small amounts to reach your larger goal.
 For more tips about preparing for the unexpected, click here.

 Lower Credit Card Debt